Durian Fruit - Nutrients, Health Benefits, Uses And More

-The fiber helps to keep the digestive system healthy and prevents constipation.
+The fibre helps to keep the digestive system healthy and prevents constipation.

-Potassium helps to keep the blood pressure low and reduces risk of developing hypertension.
+Potassium helps to keep the blood pressure low and reduces the risk of developing hypertension.

-Durian helps to prevent anemia and is also beneficial for anemic persons as it contains good levels of folate and iron.
+Durian helps to prevent anaemia and is also beneficial for anaemic persons as it contains good levels of folate and iron.